yestyle/whispersystems.org/_posts/2014-05-05-private-groups.md

 For regular two party conversations, the TextSecure protocol is designed to provide [advanced forward secrecy](/blog/advanced-ratcheting) and [deniability](/blog/simplifying-otr-deniability) that functions smoothly in [asynchronous messaging](/blog/asynchronous-security) environments.
-For group conversations, we'd like to provide the same properties, and we'd naturally like the protocol to be remain consistent with asynchronous messaging.
+For group conversations, we'd like to provide the same properties, and we'd naturally like the protocol to remain consistent with asynchronous messaging.

 An additionally interesting property would be *transcript consistency*: the assurance that all members of a conversation